 M/s Mani & Co. have under Section 139(1) of the Act and the Rules framedthereunder furnished a certificate of their eligibility and consent for appointment.

 The cost accounts and records of the Company are duly prepared and maintained asrequired under Section 148(1) of Act.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/ arrangements/ transactions entered by the Company during the FY 2018-19with related parties were on an arm's length basis and in the ordinary course of business.There were no material related party transactions (RPTs) undertaken by the Company duringthe year that require shareholders' approval under Regulation 23(4) of the SEBI ListingRegulations or Section 188 of the Act.
+All contracts/ arrangements/ transactions entered by the Company during the FY 2020-21with related parties were on an arm's length basis and in the ordinary course of business.There were no material Related Party Transactions (RPTs) undertaken by the Company duringthe year that require shareholders' approval under Regulation 23(4) of the SEBI ListingRegulations or Section 188 of the Act.
 The approval of the Audit Committee was sought forall RPTs.
+Certain transactions which were repetitive in nature were approved throughomnibus route.
 All the transactions were in compliance with the applicable provisions ofthe Act and SEBI Listing Regulations.

-Given that the Company does not have any RPTs to report pursuant to Section 134(3)(h)of the Act read with Rule 8(2) of the Companies (Accounts) Rules 2014 in FormAOC-2 the same is not provided.
+Given that the Company does not have any RPTs to report pursuant to Sections 134(3)(h)and 188 of the Act read with Rule 8(2) of the Companies (Accounts) Rules 2014 in FormAOC-2 the same is not provided.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS